 Many optogenetic tools are based on light-control of protein-protein interactions.
 This is achieved by fusing target proteins to naturally occurring light-sensitive domains (LSDs, e.g. LOV domains) that change their oligomerization state (e.g. dimerize) upon illumination.
 To streamline this process, we engineered a plasmid collection comprised of 38 plasmids to rapidly generate custom-made optogenetic tools for the manipulation of protein-protein interactions [Publication].

 The vectors are based on a modular cloning cassette termed ABC containing three insertion sites (A, B, and C; Figure 1A).
 Restriction sites A and C (AgeI and XmaI, respectively) generate compatible cohesive ends so that the target sequence can be inserted both N- or C-terminally using only one PCR product (Figure 1A, B).
-We generated plasmids that contain 1 of 11 LSDs or LSD binding partners in site A as well as separately in site C. We included following LSDs (Figure 1C; these include most of those listed separately in the sections below) [Sequences and Constructs available on Addgene soon]:
+We generated plasmids that contain 1 of 11 LSDs or LSD binding partners in site A as well as separately in site C. We included following LSDs (Figure 1C; these include most of those listed separately in the sections below) [Sequences and Constructs as Addgene Kits]:

 - Blue-light induced homodimerization: VfAU1-LOV, CrPH1-LOV, NcVVD-LOV

 - Blue-light induced heterodimerization: AsLOV2-EcSSRA (+EcSspb micro or nano), AsLOV2-pep + HsPDZ1b

 Using database and literature searches, we have identified LOV domains that change oligomerization state in response to blue light stimulation.
 Human-codon optimized versions of these domains are available tagged to the C-terminus of mVenus and in mammalian expression vectors.
 A modified Table S1 of our paper in EMBO Journal now including estimated, in vitro dissociation constants and additional references can be found here.